Lisa Blatt: Legal advocacy

 In Mahanoy Area School District v.
 B.L.
 (2021), Blatt represented a school district that had suspended a student from cheerleading for posting an image on Snapchat after school that said "fuck school fuck softball fuck cheer fuck everything".
 Blatt argued that schools have a special interest under Tinker v.
 Des Moines Independent Community School District (1969) in preventing speech that disrupts school activities—even, as here, when that speech takes place off campus.
 The court of appeals had ruled against the school district, holding that public schools have "no special license to regulate student speech occurring off campus".
 The Supreme Court partly disagreed with the court of appeals and said that schools can forbid some disruptive off-campus speech.
 However, it ruled 8–1 that the school's interest in preventing disruption did not, in this instance, outweigh the cheerleader's right to free expression under the First Amendment.

 In Andy Warhol Foundation for the Visual Arts, Inc. v.
 Goldsmith (2023), Blatt represented photographer Lynn Goldsmith in a suit for copyright infringement of a photograph she took of Prince.
 Goldsmith licensed the photograph to Vanity Fair for use as a reference by Andy Warhol in creating an image to accompany an article about Prince in a 1984 issue of the magazine.
 Without Goldsmith's awareness, Warhol also used the photograph to create a series of paintings known as the Prince Series.
 In 2016, the Warhol Foundation licensed one of the paintings, Orange Prince, to Vanity Fair for use as the cover image for an issue commemorating Prince.
 Goldsmith sued the foundation for licensing it without her agreement.
 In an argument filled with examples drawing on pop culture, Blatt said in her opening statement: "If petitioner's test prevails, copyrights will be at the mercy of copycats.
 Anyone could turn Darth Vader into a hero or spin off All in the Family into The Jeffersons, without paying the creators a dime."
 The Supreme Court ruled for Goldsmith 7–2, saying that both images were used for "substantially the same purpose"—commercial licensing to magazines for depicting Prince—such that the purpose of the challenged use was not transformative and did not favor a claim of fair use.

-In 2025, Blatt convinced the Justice Department to drop a lawsuit alleging sexual abuse by employees of Southwest Key Programs, a company that houses thousands of unaccompanied migrant children and has received billions of dollars in federal grants to operate its facilities.
-In a February 11 email to Justice Department officials including Associate Deputy Attorney General Ketan Bhirud, Blatt claimed that the lawsuit could hobble the Trump administration's goal of cracking down on illegal immigration and that, if successful, it could offer sweeping protections to federal detainees and "actually incentivize illegal crossings at the southern border".
+In 2025, the US Justice Department dropped a lawsuit against Southwest Key Programs, a migrant child shelter that Blatt represents.
+Bloomberg reported that the decision to drop the suit, which alleged sexual abuse by the shelter's employees, followed an email from Blatt to the Department, in which Blatt suggested a discrepancy between the lawsuit and the administration's immigration policies.